rapidsai/raft/docs/source/cuda_ann_benchmarks.md

   -f: force to recompute recall and update it in result file if needed
   -o: also write result to a csv file
 ```
-Note that there can be multiple arguments for paths of result files.
+<a id='result-filepath-example'></a>Note that there can be multiple arguments for paths of result files.
 Each argument can be either a file name or a path.
 If it's a directory, all files found under it recursively will be used as input files.
 An example:
 ```bash
 cpp/bench/ann/scripts/eval.pl groundtruth.neighbors.ibin \